SimplyProgrammer/Simple-Universal-Fan-Controller/README.md

 # Simple Universal Fan Controller

-Small POSIX shell fan controller for systems where fan control is exposed.
+Small yet powerful POSIX shell fan controller for Linux systems.
 It was designed with dell 13/14 gen servers and/or hardware that supports manual fan control through `ipmitool` or similar utility, but in theory it can be adapted for any system.
 Unlike similar scripts, this one is:
 * Fully extensible